Acorns Review 2026: Is It Still Worth It for Passive Investors?

 Is Acorns safe and legit?

 Yes, completely.
-Acorns is a registered investment advisor with the SEC, investment accounts are SIPC-protected up to $500,000, and the checking account is FDIC-insured up to $250,000.
-This isn't some sketchy startup — they've been operating since 2012 with over 10 million users.
-You're fine.
+Acorns is SEC-registered, investments have SIPC protection up to $500,000, and the checking account is FDIC-insured up to $250,000.
+This isn't a sketchy startup—they've been running since 2012 with over 10 million users.
+You're solid.

-How much can you realistically make with Acorns?
+How much can you actually make with Acorns?

-Honestly, it depends almost entirely on how much you invest and how long you leave it alone.
-Round-Ups alone might generate $10–$50/month for an average spender — so at that rate, you're not retiring early on Acorns.
-At $30/month invested over 10 years with average market returns around 7%, you're looking at roughly $5,000.
-Better than nothing, but Acorns works best as one layer of a broader savings strategy, not your entire plan.
+Honestly, it comes down to how much you invest and how long you let it sit.
+Round-Ups alone might be $10–$50/month for typical spending—so you're not retiring on that alone.
+At $30/month over 10 years with average market returns around 7%, you're sitting on roughly $5,000.
+Better than zero, but Acorns works best as one piece of a bigger strategy, not the whole thing.

 Does Acorns have a free plan?

-No. As of 2026, there's no free tier — the entry-level Personal plan is $3/month.
-This is the most common complaint in user reviews, and it's a fair one.
+No free tier as of 2026—the cheapest option is Personal at $3/month.
+This is the most common complaint in reviews, and it's fair.

-Yes, Acorns is not a locked-in product.
-You can withdraw your investment balance whenever you want, though it typically takes 3–6 business days to process, and you'll owe taxes on any realized gains.
-IRA withdrawals follow the standard IRS rules with penalties for withdrawals before age 59½.
+Yes, Acorns isn't locked in.
+You can withdraw whenever, though it usually takes 3–6 business days, and you'll owe taxes on gains.
+IRA withdrawals follow normal IRS rules with penalties before 59½.

-Acorns uses ETFs from Vanguard and iShares.
-Holdings typically cover large-cap U.S. stocks, small-cap stocks, international stocks, government bonds, and corporate bonds.
-The exact mix shifts based on your chosen risk profile — more aggressive profiles lean heavier on equities, conservative ones weight toward bonds.
+Vanguard and iShares mostly.
+You get exposure to large-cap U.S. stocks, small-cap, international stocks, government bonds, and corporate bonds.
+The exact mix shifts based on your risk profile—aggressive leans stocks, conservative leans bonds.

-Barely — and I'll be direct about it.
-At $500, you're paying roughly 7.2% annually in fees, which is objectively high by any investment standard.
-The only case for it at that balance is behavioral: if Acorns keeps you invested and building a habit when you'd otherwise do nothing at all, it might still be worth the $3/month.
-But if you're disciplined enough to open and actually use a free alternative like Fidelity or even Robinhood, do that instead and save the $36/year.
+Barely, and I'll be straight about it.
+At $500, you're paying roughly 7.2% annually in fees, which is objectively high.
+The only argument for it is behavioral: if Acorns keeps you invested when you'd otherwise do nothing, maybe it's worth $3/month.
+But if you're disciplined enough to use something free like Fidelity or Robinhood, go that route and pocket the $36/year.